Madeeha-Anjum/multi-tenancy-system/_guide/alembic/alembic_commands.md

     - This command shows the history of migrations in a more detailed way.
 9. `alembic show`
     - This command shows the current revision of the database and the latest revision available in the migration scripts on your filesystem.
+10. how to run a  single amebic command `alembic upgrade [revision]` example `alembic upgrade 3869`
+    - This command applies the migration with the specified revision number to the database.